 A premise is a statement that an argument’s claims will induce or justify a conclusion.

-Alzheimer’s Disease (AD) research has been guided by psychiatric mental disorders’ methodology for cognitive impairment.
+Bruce’s AD premises evolved from his research.
+He concluded AD has been guided by psychiatric mental disorders’ methodology for cognitive impairment.
 Such syndrome methodology used for Alzheimer’s Disease and Related Dementia (ADRD) clinical trials have failed to produce a meaningful intervention during the last two decade.
 The following premises illustrate the need for a biological focus and PREVENTION acceleration as well as more in-depth biology research of the Tau protein, the Brain’s immune system and AD risk factors.

 1. Alzheimer’s Disease begins with Neurodegeneration (neuron loss) in the Transentorhinal Cortex.